UTNkar/documentation/content/ordsys/technical/themes.md

         "lightTextColor": "#ffffff" // Colour of text that is rendered on dark background }
 ```

-The *utn* theme has the logotype `./frontend/public/assets/images/utn.png`.
+The UTN theme uses the logo located at `./frontend/public/assets/images/utn.png`.

----

-### Adding a new theme
+### Adding a New Theme

-{{% notice info %}}

-Adding a new theme is fairly straight forward, but requires both a database migration and a commit to be merged into the master branch of the GitHub repo.
-This means creating a new theme requires administrator access to the system (or at least communication with the digitalization committee).
+To add a new theme, you need to perform a database migration and merge a commit into the master branch of the GitHub repository.
+Administrator access to the system or communication with the digitalization committee is required.

-{{% /notice %}}

-##### 1. Add colours to themes.json
+#### 1. Add Colors to `themes.json`

-First, add a new theme object to the themes.json file and assign it the colours you want.
-The name you give it here is its variable name.
+Insert a new theme object into the `themes.json` file.
+Assign the desired colours to this theme.
+The name you choose will be its variable name.

-##### 2. Add a logotype
+#### 2. Add a Logotype

-In the static images folder mentioned above, save a png file with the logotype you want to use.
-There are no strict size requirements as the logotype will be resized to a correct height.
-Make sure the name of the logotype matches the name of the theme - meaning if you're making a theme called "bas", then your logotype should be named "bas.png".
+Place a PNG file with the desired logotype in the static images folder.
+The logotype will be resized to fit, so strict size requirements do not apply.
+The logotype's file name should match the theme's name.
+For example, if the theme is "bas", the logotype file should be named "bas.png".

-##### 3. Add an enumerator choice
+#### 3. Add an Enumerator Choice

-To enable organisations to select this theme in the Django admin interface, it must be added to the ThemesEnum enumerator class in the models.py field.
-Simply add a new line with the theme's variable name followed by the verbose name (what you'll see in the admin interface).
+To make the new theme selectable in the Django admin interface, add it to the ThemesEnum class within the models.py file.
+Include a new line with the theme's variable name and its verbose name, which will be displayed in the admin interface.

-{{% expand "ThemesEnum as of July 2021"%}}
+{{% details "ThemesEnum as of July 2021"%}}

 ```python
 class ThemesEnum(models.TextChoices):
         UTN = 'utn', 'UTN'